pkrachakonda/Project4---Skin-Cancer-Classification-using-Deep-Learning/README.md

 ![image](https://github.com/pkrachakonda/Project4_Gr12/assets/20739237/f76ae654-a550-4d0d-b770-50d78d3742e3)
 [Source](https://miro.medium.com/v2/resize:fit:4800/format:webp/0*LeK_gmCf3DfO3gj_.jpeg)

-The following architecture is used in our model:
+The following architecture is used in our model.
+Four different *Feature and Label* datasets were used to test the performance of the model.
+In Model Version 04, *RandomOverSampler* is implemented which has increased the input size by approximately four times.

 ![image](https://github.com/pkrachakonda/Project4_Gr12/assets/20739237/a70fa8a8-8e52-4013-be39-679e19ef1843)